Belo Horizonte International Airport: Future developments

 As of March 2016, only the parking lot and the apron expansion works have been completed.
 After many successive postponements due to budget cuts and judicial disputes between the airport administration, Infraero, the federal government and the contractors, the lengthening of the runway to 3600 m was completed in June 2016.

 As part of the concession, BH Airport committed itself to construct a new parallel runway with a length of 2500 m, connecting taxiways and service roads as well as a multi-storey car park until 2020.

-On 26 January 2023, along with its announcement of its weekly service to Curaçao, Azul Brazilian Airlines announced its return to the United States, with three weekly flights to Fort Lauderdale and two weekly flights to Orlando, although dates and times have not been announced, they are expected to come towards the end of 2023.